michalemeng/learngit/readme.txt

 Git is very good.
 Hello Git!
 Git tracks changes double.
-Creating a new branch quick.
-Creat a new branch is qucik and simple.
+Creating a new branch quick and simple.